 You don’t need to know the ins and outs of the street art culture to be wowed by the colorful walls in Brooklyn’s Bushwick neighborhood.
 Once one of NYC’s most dangerous neighborhoods, Bushwick has now become the go-to place to immerse yourself in the city’s urban art scene and to see, arguably, the world’s finest display of street artistry.

-Whether it’s your first time in NYC or not, dedicate an afternoon to exploring this open-air, living, breathing, ever-evolving street art collection.
+Whether it’s your first time in NYC or not, dedicate an afternoon to the streets in Brooklyn New York and explore this open-air, living, breathing, ever-evolving street art collection.

 How to See the Most Popular NYC Street Art Destination